PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 ### Prometheus configuration examples

-The [exemples](examples) directory provides an example of deployment of a Prometheus Grafana stack on k8s that can be used as the starting point to build your own solution.
+The [examples](examples) directory provides an example of deployment of a Prometheus Grafana stack on k8s that can be used as the starting point to build your own solution.